Jesenice: World War I

+World War II

 Italy occupied Jesenice on April 11, 1941, with the Germans taking over eight days later.
 This resulted in immediate arrests of some of the workers' leaders, educated and culture-affiliated individuals, and all of the Romany people.
 Forced mobilization and recruitment followed soon after.
 The Germans were aware of the strategic and industrial importance of Jesenice, so they soon began with a program of assimilation, introducing school teaching in the German language only, while they also Germanized public signs, and more.
 These measures led to the formation of the Partisan movement in Jesenice, including the Cankar Brigade.

 The steel industry was again diverted to German military needs, and the German management started importing French workers, followed by Italian workers after Italian capitulation in 1943.
 Sabotage of the German-led steel industry was problematic, because people were more sympathetic to the resistance, which by the end of the second world war proved to be ineffective.
 Before the end of World War II, Jesenice had undergone a severe sabotage-bombing by Allied forces, which came in two waves on March 1, 1945.
 There were many casualties, and great damage was done to the town's center, including the destruction of the train station.
 The ironworks secondary school was founded by KID on November 19, 1938.
 The first high school was established at the end of the war in 1945, for which KID also founded a staff-apprenticeship school in 1938.